 - Exposure: This tree should be planted in full sun for best growth.

-This species has opposite needles that are approximately .5" long.
+- Opposite needles are approximately .5 inch long.
 They turn shades of reds and browns in autumn before falling.

-Male pollen cones are formed on chains and appear at the start of spring.
-The fruit is a 1" female oval cone, making this one of the deciduous conifers.
+- Male pollen cones are formed on chains and appear at the start of spring.
+The fruit is a 1-inch female oval cone, making this one of the deciduous conifers.

 This is a large, fast-growing tree.
 If you have enough space for it, this works well as a shade or street tree.
-It is well suited to areas like parks, university campuses, and commercial landscapes also.
+It is also well suited to areas such as parks, university campuses, and commercial landscapes.

-This tree may have frost damage as it grows until late in the season and may be caught by early chills.
-Try to find a spot that can offer some shelter from the elements if possible.
+This tree can be susceptible to frost damage, as it grows until late in the season and may be caught by early chills.
+Try to find a spot that can offer some shelter from the elements, if possible.

 Propagation is with stratified seeds and cuttings.

-Dawn redwood naturally forms into a pyramidal shape, so little pruning is needed besides the customary removal of dead, diseased and damaged branches.
+Dawn redwood naturally forms into a pyramidal shape, so little pruning is needed other than the customary removal of dead, diseased and damaged branches.

 Japanese beetles and spider mites can be problems associated with this tree, but the damage is usually cosmetic and not life-threatening.
 Dawn redwood generally does not have many disease problems.